mdmohsanul/Frontend/React/React-Concepts/src/Topics/Hooks/hooks.md

 1. What are React Hooks, and why were they introduced?

-- Hooks are the javascript utility functions that were introduced in React 16.8 that allow functional components to manage state and side effects.
+- Hooks are the javascript utility functions that were introduced in React 16.8 that allow functional components to - - - manage state
+- run side effects.
+- access context
+- reference DOM nodes
+- optimize performance
+- integrate custom logic means custom hooks

 Hook were introduced for functional components:
 For managing the state and side effects in our component.